yukulehe/gazpar2mqtt/README.md

 Verify you have gazpar data available on [GRDF Portal](https://monespace.grdf.fr/monespace/connexion) Remember, kWh provided is conversion factor dependant.
 Please verify it's coherent with your provider bills.

+Gazpar2mqtt request the API and retrieve 4 groups of data :

+### Account informations

+It corresponds to the customer profile, the list of PCE (Point de Comptage et d'Estimation) and its attributes (address, state, activation date)

+### Informative measures

+GRDF provides informative measures at day level.
+The tool returns the last measure and several calculated indicators.

+### Published measures

+GRDF provides published measures.
+It corresponds to consumptions measured by GRDF and transmitted to your gas supplier.
+Consequently, it should correspond to the consumption that the supplier invoices to the consumer.

 ### Thresolds